w3c/event-timing/README.md

 * Set `newEntry.processingEnd` to the value returned by `performance.now()`.
 * Append `newEntry` to `pendingEntries`.

-During step 7.12 of the [event loop processing model](https://html.spec.whatwg.org/multipage/webappapis.html#event-loop-processing-model)
+After step 7.12 of the [event loop processing model](https://html.spec.whatwg.org/multipage/webappapis.html#event-loop-processing-model)
-* For each fully active `Document` in `docs`, update the rendering or user interface of that `Document` and its browsing context to reflect the current state, and, while doing so, for each `newEntry` in `pendingEntries`:
+* For each `newEntry` in `pendingEntries`:
   * Set newEntry's duration attribute to the value returned by `performance.now() - newEntry.startTime`.
   * If `newEntry.duration > 50`, queue `newEntry`.